-After seven years of fighting for fair education funding, Pennsylvania’s students finally had their day in Commonwealth Court.
-For decades, Pennsylvania has been neglecting its constitutional obligation to provide every child a “thorough and efficient” education.
-Pennsylvania ranks 45th in state share for education, putting the heavy tax burden on local districts to fill the $4.6 billion void, leaving poorer district insufficiently funded.
+The Pennsylvania Constitution guarantees every child a right to a “thorough and efficient” public education.
+For decades, the state has been shirking its constitutional obligation.
+Pennsylvania ranks 43th in state share for education, putting the heavy tax burden on local districts to fill the $4.6 billion void, leaving poorer district insufficiently funded.
 Black, Hispanic, and low-income students suffer disproportionately.

-- Visit the Thorough And Efficient website – a joint effort by Children First and Education Voters PA – for updates on the trial.
-There are resources to write letters to the editor about funding our schools and directions on how you can ask your organization to sign a resolution supporting the lawsuit.
+- Visit the Thorough And Efficient website – a joint effort by Children First and Education Voters PA – for updates.

 - Посещение FundOurSchoolsPA.org to check out witness summaries and an interactive map to see how school districts across the state are funded.